• Skip to main content

 • Close the door.

-• When the internal temperature of the breast has reached 165°F, and the internal temperature of the thigh hits 175°F, carefully remove the turkey from the electric smoker.
+• When the internal temperature of the breast has reached 160°F, and the internal temperature of the thigh hits 170°F, carefully remove the turkey from the electric smoker to rest and allow the temperatures to come up another 5°F.

 Rest and Carve

-• Let the turkey rest for 30-45 minutes before carving to allow the juices to distribute.
+• Let the turkey rest for 30-45 minutes before carving to allow the juices to distribute and the internal temperature of the meat to rise to the final target temperature of 165°F in the breast and 175°F in the thigh.

 • Carve, plate, and serve immediately.